 Apple Pay was introduced in 2014 and is accepted in major English-speaking markets like the US, Canada, the UK, Australia, Singapore and Hong Kong.
 It’s a secure method with high authorization rates.

-Google Pay supports cards from the US, UK, Australia, Hong Kong, Japan, and Russia (with Canada, South Korea and Brazil coming soon).
+Google Pay supports cards online transactions from 60+ countries and in-store payments from 19+ countries.
 Android has 80% smartphone market share worldwide.

 PayPal is a global wallet for online payments.
 It has 173 million active customer accounts and is available in 203 markets and more than 100 currencies.

 Samsung Pay is available for point of sale only.
 Unlike the other wallets, it has the functionality to pay on terminals that aren’t enabled for NFC.